Agenda

 -

-Understanding Tech-Facilitated Abuse: Community Experiences and Responses: Yarn with eSafety Commissioner’s Laura McVey and Stef Tipping as they open the floor to explore tech- facilitated abuse in domestic, family and sexual violence (DFSV).
+Understanding Tech-Facilitated Abuse: Community Experiences and Responses: Yarn with eSafety Commissioner’s Carolyn Wilkes and Stef Tipping as they open the floor to explore tech- facilitated abuse in domestic, family and sexual violence (DFSV).

 12:30